 Lisa Moore's 5 tips for writing a great short story

 Lisa Moore is a Newfoundland-based writer.
 Her books include February, which won Canada Reads 2013 when it was defended by Trent McClellan, the YA novel Flannery and Caught, which was a finalist for the Scotiabank Giller Prize in 2013 and was made into a miniseries for CBC television.
-Her latest book is the short story collection, Something for Everyone, which was longlisted for this year's Scotiabank Giller Prize.
+Her latest book is the short story collection, Something for Everyone.

 1. Use language wisely